 Justice for the Earth and Its People

-Landmark cases behind Earthjustice’s rise and reinvention
+The exploration of landmark cases behind Earthjustice's rise and reinvention.

 With the growing visibility of environmental issues in our daily lives, it’s surprising to consider how new environmental law is.

 Earthjustice has been involved from the beginning.
 Launched in 1971 as the Sierra Club Legal Defense Fund, our founding litigators were admirers of the Earth who found cause in its defense and opportunity in the American court system.

 The organization’s earliest lawsuits were filed in a void of infrastructure for environmental claims.
 But as city skies filled with gray, polluted rivers burst aflame, and people’s vitality succumbed to their chemical environments, a wave of activism that grew through the 1960s delivered what we needed.
 A burst of federal laws were passed, including the National Environmental Policy Act, Clean Air Act, Clean Water Act, and Endangered Species Act, that gave Earthjustice legal grounds to stand and grow upon.

 “From the start, Earthjustice has enforced the environmental laws of the 1970s with extraordinary impact, and that will always be core to who we are,” says Earthjustice president Abigail Dillen.
 “Over time, we have come to understand the role that environmental health plays in human health, the throughline between social justice and environmental justice, and the existential threats of climate change and biodiversity collapse.”

 The historical vignettes that follow offer glimpses into Earthjustice’s first 50 years.
 We revisit landmark victories — and prolonged pursuits — that took us from an inceptive focus on place-based litigation to a full-scope legal strategy that addresses public health, environmental racism, and the very habitability of our planet.